Give Me All Your Luvin': Live performances

 In February 2012, Madonna performed "Give Me All Your Luvin'" with M.I.A. and Nicki Minaj at the Super Bowl XLVI halftime show at Lucas Oil Stadium in Indianapolis, Indiana.
 Madonna collaborated with Cirque du Soleil in producing the show.
-36 image projectors were utilized to create a spectacle of lights.
+36 image projectors were used to create a spectacle of lights.
 The whole performance consisted of 500 total outfits including customized looks for musical guests LMFAO, Minaj, M.I.A. and Green as well as costumes for 100 drum line performers, 150 gladiators—who wore pairs of black underwear designed by Calvin Klein—and 200 choir singers.
-As the performance of "Music" ended, a group of female dancers in cheerleader uniforms joined Madonna onstage for performing "Give Me All Your Luvin'".
+As the performance of "Music" ended, a group of female dancers in majorette-like costumes joined Madonna onstage for performing "Give Me All Your Luvin'".
 Minaj and M.I.A. joined her onstage, both dressed in Egyptian inspired clothing.
 Together they danced as cheerleaders while holding pom-poms.
 During the intermediate section, all three of them stood on separate elevated platforms where Minaj and M.I.A. performed their respective verses.

 The performance gained widespread attention from the media after M.I.A. extended her middle finger to the camera near the end of her verse instead of singing the word "shit".
 Media criticized M.I.A. for the gesture and compared the incident to Janet Jackson's 2004 wardrobe malfunction.
 People said, "Call it a finger malfunction?
 Madonna was supposed to be the center of attention during the Super Bowl halftime show Sunday, but the Queen of Pop was upstaged by her collaborator M.I.A., who flipped off the camera at one point during the performance, prompting swift apologies from the NFL and NBC."
 Madonna herself expressed her disappointment during an interview with host Ryan Seacrest on his talk show, On Air with Ryan Seacrest.
 She felt that it was a "teenager... irrelevant thing" for M.I.A. to do during the show since it was "out of place".
 Brian McCarthy, spokesman for the NFL said, "Our system was late to obscure the inappropriate gesture and we apologize to our viewers.
 The NFL hired the talent and produced the halftime show.
 There was a failure in NBC's delay system.
 The obscene gesture in the performance was completely inappropriate, very disappointing, and we apologize to our fans."
 McCarthy also clarified that the gesture was not revealed during rehearsals, M.I.A. improvised it on stage.
 The league later fined the rapper a total of $16.6 million as penalty, which was resolved through a confidential agreement in 2014.